stylus/stylus/comments.md

 ## Multi-line buffered

-   Multi-line comments which are not suppressed start with `/*!`, signalling Stylus to output the comment regardless of compression.
+   Multi-line comments which are not suppressed start with `/*!`.
+This tells Stylus to output the comment regardless of compression.

     /*!
      * Adds the given numbers together.